adkbbx/BeatboxVisualizer/README.md

-# Sound-Responsive Animation Controller
+# Sound-Responsive Fireworks with Custom Images

-A web application that captures audio input through a device's microphone, analyzes sound patterns in real-time, and uses this data to control animations of images on an HTML canvas.
+A web application that captures audio input through a device's microphone, analyzes sound patterns in real-time, and creates dynamic fireworks animations with custom uploaded images on an HTML canvas.

 ## Features

 - **Real-time audio analysis** using Web Audio API
   - Volume level detection
-  - Sudden sound detection (claps, snaps)
   - Sustained sound detection
+  - Loud sound burst detection

-- **Dynamic animations** that respond to sound
+- **Dynamic firework animations** that respond to sound
-  - Multiple animation presets (bounce, rotate, scale, path follow)
+  - Fireworks rise with sustained sounds
+  - Explosion effects with particle systems
-  - Custom image upload support
+  - Custom image display during explosions
-  - Adjustable animation parameters
+  - Support for user-uploaded images

 - **Intuitive UI**
   - Real-time volume visualization
+  - Sound detection feedback
   - Easy-to-use settings panel
-  - Sound mapping reference guide
+  - Responsive design for all devices

 ## How to Use

 1. Open the application in a compatible web browser (Chrome, Firefox, Safari, Edge)
-2. Click the "Start Microphone" button and allow microphone access
+2. Click the "Start" button and allow microphone access
-3. Make sounds to see the animation respond
+3. Make LOUDER, SUSTAINED sounds to launch fireworks
+4. Continue making sound to keep fireworks rising
+5. Make VERY LOUD sounds to burst all active fireworks
+6. Upload custom images through the uploader panel
-4. Use the settings panel to customize the experience:
+7. Use the settings panel to customize the experience:
    - Adjust microphone sensitivity
-   - Set volume thresholds
+   - Set quiet and loud thresholds
-   - Change animation presets
-   - Upload custom images
-   - Adjust animation speed
+   - Adjust sudden sound detection

 ## Technical Implementation

 This application is built using:
-- HTML5, CSS3, and vanilla JavaScript
+- HTML5, CSS3, and vanilla JavaScript (ES6 modules)
 - Web Audio API for audio capture and analysis
 - Canvas API for rendering animations
-- Responsive design using CSS flexbox and media queries
+- Responsive design using CSS grid and flexbox

 The application architecture consists of:
-- **AudioManager**: Handles microphone access and audio analysis
+- **AudioManager**: Handles microphone access and real-time audio analysis
-- **AnimationController**: Manages canvas rendering and animation logic
+- **AnimationController**: Manages canvas rendering and animation loop
+- **FireworkManager**: Controls firework lifecycle and effects
+- **ParticleManager**: Handles particle systems for explosions
+- **FlowerManager**: Manages custom image animations
 - **UIController**: Handles user interface elements and interactions

 ## Browser Compatibility